HaploConduct/HaploConduct/README.md

 is based on the enumeration of statistically well-calibrated groups of reads/contigs then efficiently reconstructs the individual haplotypes from this overlap graph.

+For a more detailed description, please see the [SAVAGE preprint](http://biorxiv.org/content/early/2017/01/21/080341).

 ## Motivation